 Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

-Why did I get one quote for £1,900 and another for £4,200 — and am I being mugged off?
+Why did you get one quote for £1,900 and another for £4,200 — and are you being mugged off?

 The mental mistake almost everyone makes